The Best Vegan ‘Pulled Pork’ Sandwich!

 The Best Vegan “Pulled Pork” Sandwich!

-Healthy, 10-ingredient vegan "pulled pork" sandwich with tons of smoky, sweet flavor and 17 G PROTEIN per serving!
+Hearty, 10-ingredient vegan "pulled pork" sandwich with lentils, tons of smoky + sweet flavor, and 17 G PROTEIN per serving!

 Author Minimalist Baker